-Governor Sidney Osborn explained his reasons for signing the bill in a letter to Secretary of State Dan Garvey, dated March 27, 1944 which reads in part “….the Power Authority Act of 1944…marks..forward movement to derive benefit from hydro-electric energy…generated on the Colorado River.”
+Governor Sidney Osborn explained his reasons for signing the bill in a letter to Secretary of State Dan Garvey, dated March 27, 1944 which reads in part “….the Power Authority Act of 1944…marks the first forward movement…to derive benefit from hydro-electric energy…generated on the Colorado River.”
 He believed it was vital to obtain the electric power allotted to Arizona by Congress.
-He also stated “The Power Authority Act of 1944 may be regarded as supplementary to the recent Acts of the Legislature approving the Colorado River Contract and [Colorado River] Compact.
+He also stated “The Power Authority Act of 1944 may be regarded as supplementary to the recent Acts of the Legislature approving the Colorado River Contract and [Colorado River] Compact.”
 Those two measures address apportionment, storage and delivery of Arizona’s share of Colorado River water.
-His three-page letter is found at the end of Laws 1944, Chapter 32, 2nd Special Session.
-See also Laws 1944, Chapter 4, 1st Special Session and Laws 1944, Chapter 5, 1st Special Session.
+His three-page letter is found at the end of Laws 1944, 2nd Special Session, Chapter 32, at page 563 of the PDF.
+See also Laws 1944, 1st Special Session, Chapter 4 and Chapter 5.

-Laws 1945, Chapter 14, First Special Session transferred the powers and duties of the Colorado River Commission related to power generated by the Colorado River to the Arizona Power Authority.
-Other responsibilities of the Colorado River Commission related to rights to the waters of the Colorado River were transferred to the State Land Commissioner in his capacity as State Water Commissioner.
-See history of the Arizona Department of Water Resources, elsewhere in this document.
+Laws 1945, 1st Special Session, Chapter 14 transferred the powers and duties of the Colorado River Commission related to power generated by the Colorado River to the Arizona Power Authority.
+Other responsibilities of the Colorado River Commission related to rights to the waters of the Colorado River were transferred to the State Land Commissioner.
+At the time, the State Land Commissioner also served as State Water Commissioner.
+See state agency history of the Arizona Department of Water Resources.

 Laws 1947, Chapter 139 modified the jurisdiction, powers and duties of the APA Commission; the issuance of power purchase certificates; power apportionment, sales and rates; and certain fiscal matters.
 In 1947, Congress changed the name of Boulder Dam to Hoover Dam, requiring conforming changes to state statutes.